Meet Tom Hudson, founding partner Middleton Advisors

 “I was in a real hurry to have my own business,” he says. “but, at that age, it could never have been in property.
 This business is so much about experience and depth of knowledge and that takes time to acquire.
 I loved the whole process of setting up a business, creating a proposition, a product and a brand.
 That experience stood me in good stead when it came to establishing Middleton Advisors in 2007, but I knew fairly quickly that I would need to serve a bit more of an ‘apprenticeship’, if I was going to create a really solid, sustainable business.”

-In 2002, Tom went to work for Property Vision, and quickly realised that buying was where his career lay.
+In 2002, Tom went to work for Property Vision, and quickly realised that prime property was where his career lay.
 “It was a small, innovative business.
 The market was entering a period of rapid growth, and it was just a lot of fun.
-I loved the bespoke nature of taking on a buying brief.
-When estate agents sell a house, there can be negative reasons why the property is being sold.
-With buying, it’s never a negative.
+I particularly loved the bespoke nature of taking on a buying brief and always felt that we could apply that attention to detail across buying, selling and investing.
 You’re always helping someone achieve a dream.
 And very often you’re shaping the actual dream, because sometimes I’ll know about a property which my client wouldn’t have thought about.
 There’s a bit of match-making involved.
 You’ve got to really know your client, understand their lifestyle, their motivation, their family.
-And you have to understand the seller too.”
+And that applies to both buyers and selllers.”

 Tom did the hard yards at Property Vision, kept on building his experience, his knowledge and his contact book, and when he and Mark Parkinson felt the time was right, took the plunge.

 “Even though the market conditions in 2007 weren’t exactly encouraging, we did both feel pretty confident.”